-NAME OF PROCEDURE: Laminectomy (for Spinal Stenosis, Tumor Resection, Cyst Resection, or other reasons) or Microdiscectomy
+NAME OF PROCEDURE: Craniotomy (for Tumor Resection, Cyst Resection, or other reasons)

-DESCRIPTION OF THE PROCEDURE: During this surgery, an incision is made on the back (usually in the middle) to access the bones of the back around the spinal cord and nerve roots.
-Parts of the bone are drilled away to provide access to the cord/nerves and relieve pressure or do other delicate work.
-The incision is then closed with sutures or staples.
+DESCRIPTION OF THE PROCEDURE: During this surgery, an incision is made on the head in any of various locations.
+A portion of the skull is removed in order to access the brain and do the needed work (i.e., resecting a tumor or cyst).
+This piece of skull is later replaced and secured using titanium plates and screws (these will not set off a metal detector).
+The incision is then closed with sutures.
 The most important goal of the procedure is to keep you safe.
 Dr. Vasudevan will discuss the other specific goals of surgery with you.
 In all cases, we will prioritize your health and safety above all else.

-RISKS OF THE PROCEDURE: Bleeding, infection, damage to the spinal cord or nerve roots, cerebrospinal fluid leak, failure to relieve symptoms, meningitis, and the need for more surgery or treatment in the future.
-Surgery on some areas of the spinal cord can be associated with particular risks to gait, movement, or sensation, and we can discuss these with you.
-Some spinal surgery may also place you at slightly higher risk of needing spine surgery in the future.
+RISKS OF THE PROCEDURE: Bleeding, infection, stroke, seizure, cerebrospinal fluid leak, failure to relieve symptoms, meningitis, and the need for more surgery or treatment in the future.
+Surgery on some areas of the brain can be associated with particular risks to cognition, speech, movement, or sensation, and we can discuss these with you.
 If you have any questions about any of these risks, please feel free to reach out to us!